Core and Your Requirements

 - Completion of CC 102 satisfies the first half of the CAS Writing requirement.

-- Students who complete either CC 201 or the Core Social Sciences (CC 112 & CC 211) receive credit for the second half of the CAS Writing requirement.
+- Students who complete either CC 201 or the Core Social Sciences (CC 112 & CC 211), after having taken CC 101 and CC 102, receive credit for the second half of the CAS Writing requirement.
+(For transfer students coming to BU with the WR100 requirement satisfied via transfer credit, taking CC2 01 alone will satisfy the WR 150 requirement.)

 Core and your Major